GJAShaw/sandwich/README.md

 - use bits to mask {8 7 6 5 4 3 2}, giving {0 0 6 0 4 3 2}
 - we have 4 bits set to 1, and the digit sum is 6 + 4 + 3 + 2 = 15
 - the line eventually printed to stdout is `{ 2 3 4 6 } 4 15`

+The output lines are printed in the order of the byte values which generate them.